anargh-t/EAOA/README.md

 - `--query-batch`: labels acquired per AL round
 - `--energy-weight, --m-in, --m-out`: energy-margin loss hyperparams (C+1 head)
 - `--target_precision, --z, --k1, --a`: adaptive candidate sizing
+- `--temperature`: temperature parameter `T` for TS-EAOA free energies (defaults to 1.0; try {1.0, 0.5, 2.0} for the controlled experiment described in the note)

 GPU vs CPU:
 - Use GPU: `--gpu 0` (and ensure `torch.cuda.is_available()` is True)